 What Attracts Insects to Our Backyard Drinks and Parties?

-You’ve been fighting those pesky flies, mosquitos, and wasps all summer and are ready for a break.
+You’ve been fighting those pesky flies, mosquitoes, and wasps all summer and are ready for a break.
 But they’re still plentiful through the early fall in many states, especially in those with higher average temperatures, where residents continue their backyard BBQs and parties into November.

 By now, you’ve probably worked up a hatred for their insistent hovering and maybe some curiosity about what makes them so attracted to your wine, soda drink, or tender skin.
 I’m here today to satisfy that curiosity—you’ll have to feed the hatred on your own.